Home > GFCNI Academy > Kangaroo Mother Care (KMC)

 These biochemical mechanisms help explain why KMC is one of the most effective, natural, and affordable interventions for improving newborn survival and long-term development.

-Expert Opinions on Kangaroo Mother Care
+Expert Videos on Kangaroo Mother Care

 Kangaroo Mother Care (KMC) has been embraced by leading medical professionals and institutions around the world.
 These experts highlight how KMC is transforming neonatal care through family empowerment, clinical innovation, and evidence-based practice.
+Click through the tabs and watch the full videos.

 At St. Joseph Hospital in Berlin Tempelhof, KMC is part of daily clinical practice.
 As a certified Baby-Friendly Hospital, the institution plays a pioneering role in implementing family-centered neonatal care.